Paresh Dattani: Don’t worry, succession is already taken care of here

 With the upcoming greenfield project in Punjab set to double the Polyester Filament Yarn capacity, how does Sanathan plan to meet the rising demand in the textile industry?

-Currently, we make two lakh tonne per annum.
+Historically, we have periodically grown all three of our yarn businesses — polyester filament, cotton, and yarns for technical textile— one after the other, to ensure consistent company-level growth without putting too much pressure on any one segment.
+So, we decided to grow our polyester filament yarn segment.
+Additionally supply for fabrics has come from the western region, adding logistics costs and extended delivery timelines for customers.
 When we were analysing the data and deciding the next steps, we saw huge growth in the last four to five years in North India.
 Today, the polyester filament yarn industry is about a 4.5 million ton market in India, and around 1 million tonne is consumed in North India, which is a growing market.
 There is no local supplier for this product today — everything is made on the western side of India, between Silvassa and Gujarat.
-We already have customers in North India who we’ve been supplying to for more than 10 to 12 years.
-So, we are in the process of setting up a greenfield expansion in Punjab, to be closer to our North Indian customers — mainly in Delhi NCR, Panipat, Ludhiana, and Amritsar.
+We already have customers in North India to whom we’ve been supplying to for more than 10 /12 years.
+So, we are in the process of setting up a greenfield expansion in Wazirabad, Punjab, to be closer to our North Indian customers — mainly in Delhi NCR, Panipat, Ludhiana, and Amritsar.
 These are the key textile regions in North India that consume polyester filament yarn.

-We are setting up a new capacity that will begin operations around end of May or June 2025.
-The entire capacity is designed to produce 3,50,000 tonne of polyester filament yarn.
-It’s a fully integrated facility.
-Inputs will be raw materials like petrochemicals, PTA, and energy.
-We will integrate polymerisation to make our own base POY and FDY, then convert it into texturised yarns.
+While, inputs will be raw materials like petrochemicals PTA, and MEG.
+We will make our own base POY yarns and also make FDY, then convert it into texturised yarns.
 We will offer a wide variety of products based on market demand and customer needs, supplying different end-user applications.

 Currently, all three yarn businesses are located in Silvassa.
 This is a bigger project, and we are entering a new region.
 By going closer to the customer, we aim to become their preferred supplier.
+The move also ensures just-in-time deliveries for customers, reducing costs and improving supply chain efficiencies.

 What is your perspective on its current state of the Indian Textile industry, and how is Sanathan Textiles positioning itself to adapt and thrive?